 The Phoenix Cafe

-we are now beginning the sessions at 8pm and going until 11pm.
+Sessions are now starting at 8pm and going until 11pm.

 this is an informal drawing session with a live model (usually clothed, bikini or similar) Anyone is welcome to attend, as long as you are there to create art.
 Any medium is welcome, as long as you can clean up after (no photography, just doesn’t fit the setting here.)
 If you are interested, please get in touch with Brian Lewandowski or Steven Gamburd and let us know you are coming.

 there are no drawing boards or drawing tables at the Phoenix ( we’re working on that,) but we can use the cafe tables and chairs, along with some smaller tables that we have been collecting. this is very informal, just something fun for anyone interested in drawing from a live model. there is a $10.00 fee for the model and for The Phoenix Cafe Hazel Park fees.